7 Gambas Crescent, #09-09, Ark@Gambas, Singapore 757087 ♦ Reservation : +65 6417 9690

 You can consider our postnatal massage service which is exclusive for mothers who have just given birth.

-Hiring an experienced masseuse will provide you with the rejuvenating treatment that will help you physically and mentally.
+Hiring an experienced masseuse will provide you with a rejuvenating treatment that will help you physically and mentally.

 If you practise confinement, you may be reluctant to go out of your house and travel far just for a massage.
 That is okay!